justyden/Text_Summary_Using_NLP/Preliminary_Report.md

  ## Contribution Plan
  #### Tyler Thompson
  - Help research useful NLP related techniques.
-Help problem solve and NLP related techniques we may run into.
+Help problem solve NLP related issues we may run into.
  - Document the code properly and effectively.
  - Try and be more have a back end engineer for the project.